-So it seems, our California weather is finally realizing we are now in the middle of October and it’s indeed Fall.
+So our California weather is finally realizing we are now in the middle of October and it’s indeed Fall.
 Thank God!
-We are now seeing more temperate temperatures with the last few days in the friendly eighties.
+We are now seeing temperate temperatures with the last few days in the friendly 80’s.

 As much as I love finding asparagus in abundance, I am so ready for chilly days and cozy nights!
 And what better way to embrace this season than carnival-style caramel apples?

 Caramel apples are definitely the easiest, yummiest and most fun treat you can make this Fall.
-A generous coat of creamy-sweet caramel and crunchy peanuts kicks up vitamin-rich tart apples from healthy to indulgent.
-I used chopped peanuts for an additional layer of yum but you can easily gourmet them up with melted chocolate drizzles, crushed Oreo cookies, graham cracker crumbs, M & M’s, toffee bits, colored sprinkles, mini marshmallows, raw cane sugar, chopped peanut butter cups, or even your favorite morning cereal.
+A generous coat of sweet, creamy caramel and crunchy peanuts kicks up vitamin-rich tart apples from healthy to indulgent.
+I used chopped peanuts for an additional layer of yum but you can easily gourmet these apples up with melted chocolate drizzles, crushed Oreo cookies, graham cracker crumbs, M & M’s, toffee bits, colored sprinkles, mini marshmallows, raw cane sugar, chopped peanut butter cups, or even your favorite morning cereal.

-Caramel apples not only make a delicious anytime-of-the-day pick-me-upper, they are also awesome as party favors or holiday gifts.
+These classic carnival treats not only make a delicious anytime-of-the-day pick-me-upper, they’re also awesome as party favors or holiday gifts.
 Make a huge batch, these babies keep well for several days!

 - boiling water

 - 1 (14 ounces) can condensed milk